javascript-2020/modproxy.js/README.md

 # modproxy.js

-developed for calling function in another context
+developed for calling functions,using variables in different context